PedroGranato/PedroGranato/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Granato and I'm a Cloud and BackEnd developer, from Brazil </h2>
+My name is Pedro Granato and I'm a Cloud and BackEnd developer </h2>

 ###